» Hello future Systems! Are you already working on this? «

 The acceptance of damage caused by autonomous vehicles is almost zero.
-We humans expect automated systems to be designed to operate without causing damage to people or the environment.
-Therefore we see the importance of addressing the challenge of failure handling in autonomous systems.
+The societies expect automated systems to be designed to operate without unacceptable risks for people or the environment.
+Therefore, we see the importance of addressing the challenge of reliable and fail operational communication in autonomous systems.

-Our communication solutions are used by applications in the automotive, power generation, mining and aerospace industries, and respond to system-critical events within milliseconds.
+Our communication solutions are used by applications in the automotive, rail, robots, drones, mining and aerospace industries, and respond to system-critical events within milliseconds.
 In this way, they reliably prevent damage to people and the environment.

-Siliconally is an international team of experts composed of electrical engineers, technical computer scientists and automotive engineers.
-We are allies in striving for the highest security and acceptance of autonomous and automatic processes.
+SILICONALLY is an international team of experts composed of electrical engineers, technical computer scientists and automotive engineers.
+We are allies in striving for the highest safety and acceptance of automation.
 With SafeIP™, we created it.

 Ethernet History & Our Achievements